Check back often, as we will be updating this page regularly.

 The New York City Department of Education outlines graduation requirements on its website.
 In New York State, students can earn one of three diplomas: a Regents diploma, an advanced Regents diploma and a local diploma.
 According to the NYC DOE: "To earn a diploma, students must earn specific course credits and pass specific Regents exams."

 Parents are asked to get in touch with guidance counselors if they feel as though their child won’t be able to meet the requirements.
-Although specific details have yet to be revealed, Mayor de Blasio promised NYC public school high school seniors a virtual, city-wide graduation ceremony with notable alumni.
+NYC public school high school seniors celebrated a virtual, city-wide graduation ceremony on June 30.

 Learn more about grading systems for underclassmen here.